KJY93/Datacentric-Project-3/README.md

 Logged out features are only allowed for users which are currently logged in.

-Once users are logged in, they will be redirect to the landing page, which comprise of the navbar at the uppermost of the web application.
+Once users are logged in, they will be redirect to the landing page, which comprise of the navbar at the uppermost part of the web application.
 The navbar contains link to the search, contribute, history and logout page.

 On the index page, users will be provided with an overview of the number of current records in the database, an overview of the cereal brands by manufacturer, a barchart comparing the top 3 cereals with the highest calories and an autocomplete search form that allows user to query for the nutritional information for a particular cereals.